The latest grant opportunities for UK businesses and research organisations.

 Looking for grant funding for your business or research organisation?
 GrantTree can help.

-Over the last 15 years, we’ve secured more than £100 million in grants for innovative projects.
+Over the last 15 years, we’ve secured more than £500 million for innovative projects.
 Calling on that unmatched experience, we can help you understand which competitions you are not only eligible for but have a good chance of winning, helping you make the most of the time you invest in your application.

 We can also help you understand what other types of government funding you might be eligible for, like R&D Tax Relief.

-To find out what funding you should apply for, just get in touch.
-My colleagues and I will be right with you.
+To find out what funding you should apply for, just book a meeting with me at whatever time suits you!